Hodapp87/parse_13F/README.md

 exported from Fidelity (not included), and compares this portfolio to the 13F's contents (and determines the changes made to match the same ratios).

+## Python code

+The Python code is just a single source file at the moment, and mostly scratch work.
+It depends on [Pandas](https://pandas.pydata.org/), and uses this and some built-in libraries to parse the XML and turn it to Pandas tables.

 ## To-do items